euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 rely too heavily on this method for temperatures of filaments or similarly dense coronal structures.

-As discussed in section :ref:`modeltests`, narrow DEMs with are reconstructed much more accurately than wide ones, with solutions tending towards ~1MK with increasing DEM width.
+As discussed in Section :ref:`modeltests`, narrow DEMs with are reconstructed much more accurately than wide ones, with solutions tending towards ~1MK with increasing DEM width.
 Such results in these temperature maps should therefore be treated with a certain amount of caution.
 Overall, however,